On $\{k\}$-Roman graphs: complexity of recognition and the case of split graphs

 Suppose first that there exists $v\in K$ with $f(v) = 2$.
 Then, there exist exactly two vertices $x,y\in I$ that are not adjacent to $v$ in $\cosun{5}$.
 Since by the definition of a $\{2\}$-Roman dominating function, we need a weight of at least $2$ on $N[\{x,y\}]$, we conclude that in this case $\gr(\cosun{5})=f(\cosun{5})\ge 4$.

 Suppose now that there exists $v_1,v_2\in K$ with $f(v_1)=f(v_2)=1$, and note that $v_1$ and $v_2$ can have either one or two common neighbors in $I$.
 Consider first the case when they have two common neighbors in $I$.
-Then there exists $x\in I$ that is adjacent to neither $v_1$ nor $v_2$ (see \Cref{fig:co-5-suns}).
+Then there exists $x\in I$ that is adjacent to neither $v_1$ nor $v_2$ (see \zcref{fig:co-5-suns}).

-Now either~$f(N[x]) \geq 2$, in which case~$\gr(\cosun{5}) = f(\cosun{5})\ge 4$, or~$f(x) = 1$.
-In that case, since $v_1 \in N[y_1]$ and~$f(v_1) = 1$, we can observe that~$f(N[y_1]) \geq 2$ (either $f(y_1) \geq 1$, or another neighbor of~$y_1$ has weight at least~$1$), where $y_1$ is adjacent to $v_1$ and not to $v_2$.
+Now either~$f(N[x]) \geq 2$, in which case~$\gr(\cosun{5}) = f(\cosun{5})\ge 4$, or $f(x) = 1$.
+In that case, since $v_1 \in N[y_1]$ and~$f(v_1) = 1$, we can observe that $f(N[y_1]) \geq 2$ (either $f(y_1) \geq 1$, or another neighbor of~$y_1$ has weight at least~$1$), where $y_1$ is adjacent to $v_1$ and not to $v_2$.
 So in this case~$\gr(\cosun{5}) = f(\cosun{5})\ge 4$ as well.
 It remains to consider the case when $v_1$ and $v_2$ have one common neighbor in $I$.
 Denote by $x_i$, $i\in\{1,2,3,4\}$, the remaining vertices in $I$.
 Now each~$x_i$ either has weight at least~$1$, or there is a vertex distinct from~$v_1$ and~$v_2$ in its neighborhood that has weight at least~$1$.
 Since the vertices $x_i$ have no common neighbor, we need a weight of at least $2$ on $(\bigcup_{i \in \{1,2,3,4\}} N[x_i]) \setminus \{v_1, v_2\}$, which will again result in $\gr(\cosun{5})=f(\cosun{5})\ge 4$.

-For the second part of the statement, by \Cref{obs:cosun} $\cosun{5}$ is strongly compatible with a 3-uniform hypergraph $H$.
-Then, from \Cref{thm:k-Roman}, $\cosun{5}$ is not a $\{3\}$-Roman graph since the hypergraph $H$ does not have a perfect matching.
-And again by \Cref{obs:decreasing-k}, $\cosun{5}$ is not a $\{k\}$-Roman graph for any~${k \geq 3}$.
+For the second part of the statement, by \zcref{obs:cosun} $\cosun{5}$ is strongly compatible with a 3-uniform hypergraph $H$.
+Then, from \zcref{thm:k-Roman}, $\cosun{5}$ is not a $\{3\}$-Roman graph since the hypergraph $H$ does not have a perfect matching.
+And again by \zcref{obs:decreasing-k}, $\cosun{5}$ is not a $\{k\}$-Roman graph for any~${k \geq 3}$.